Home

 Now this console is a mystery to me.
 It was shown to the public alongside the first prototype of the Super Famicom on November 21, 1988 called the "Super Famicom Adaptor", and in an issue of the "Famicom Tsushin Magazine".
 They disclose that the main 16-bit console has no backwards compatibility with 8-bit games.

 The unit connected to the back of the Super Famicom (making this a peripheral) to play earlier 8-bit games in AV picture quality in the smaller hardware.
-Because of these video capabilities, it's possibly an early composite video model of the original Famicom, despite being different from the AV Famicom that would be released five years later.
+Because of these video capabilities, it's possibly a precursor to the composite video model Famicom, known officially as the AV Famicom, released in December 1993.

 It's also possible the adapter could have been responsible for running the 8-bit games, not the 16-bit console, when its "FAMICOM" switch is switched.